nervosnetwork/muta-minits/README.md

 # Analysis for a minits Program: Brainfuck

 minits is a completely static language, similar to clang or rust, `function main()` is the entry point to every executable minits program.
 It receives(optional) 2 parameters `argc: number` and `argv: string[]`, and returns the exit code.
-So you can also write it as `function main(argc: number, argc: string[]): number`.
+So you can also write it as `function main(argc: number, argv: string[]): number`.

 We suggest you read the source code under `./examples`.
 Let's hava a look at `./examples/brainfuck.ts`.
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller, and is notable for its extreme minimalism.
 We wrote a brainfuck interpreter by minits.
 Compile this interpreter by